email@example.com https://www.facebook.com/learningtoflyretreat/ (0044) 7736004203

 WELCOME TO THE LEARNING TO FLY BLOG JOURNAL - A DIARY OF INFORMATION, CRAIC, RAMBLINGS, TALES, JOY

-Join us on a magical retreat on the north coast of Donegal.
+... just imagine...imagine a magical wedding photography retreat on the coastline of Ireland.
 We gather as a community to listen and share, laugh and cry, forge new bonds and relight old unions.
 Our educators are amongst Ireland and Europe’s favourite wedding photographers, they are also part of the community, spend as much time making tea and singing as they do on stage talking and advising.
 The combined energy of our group heals and enlightens.
 We talk late into the night, debates and discussions bring new trains of thought, provide antidote to the hardships of modern day business .
 Laughter is great medicine; we offer craic, the occasional local brew, music and laughter into the night.
 Early morning sunrise might take us into the wild Atlantic to invigorate the body.
 We dine together, eat healthy alternative foods as well as good soulful Irish breakfasts.

 Learning to Fly was born in 2015 and each autumn hosts positive, creative minds in a cool coastal environment.
 Learning to Fly offers benefits for business, craft, body and mind...